'Shut The Lights Off, Say No More': Chilling Kindergarten 'Lockdown' Rhyme Goes Viral

 Somerville Mayor Joseph Curtatone and Superintendent of Schools Mary Skipper released a joint statement on Thursday, reflecting on the heightened attention to school safety in the wake of a series of deadly school shootings.

-“As much as we would prefer that school lockdowns not be a part of the educational experience, unfortunately this is the world we live in.
+“As much as we would prefer that school lockdowns not be a part of the educational experience, unfortunately, this is the world we live in.
 It is jarring – it’s jarring for students, for educators, and for families,” the statement read.
 “This poem is an example of how one of our educators used a rhyme to help her young students stay calm and remember the key steps they would need to follow during a drill or real emergency.”

 Somerville city officials also included a statement from Jack Torres, 16, who is the sophomore class vice president and CEO of anti-gun violence group “50 Miles More Mass.”